 Habit - Annual hemiparasitic forb.

-Stems - To 50 cm, ascending to erect, usually branched in the upper 2/3 of the plant, sharply quadrangular, roughened with minute ascending hairs on the angles.
+Stems - Ascending to erect, to 50 cm, usually branched in the upper 2/3 of the plant, sharply quadrangular, roughened with minute ascending hairs on the angles.

-Leaves - Opposite, stiff and ascending, linear, entire, roughened, lacking axillary fascicles.
+Leaves - Opposite, simple, sessile, stiff and ascending, linear, entire, roughened, lacking axillary fascicles.

 Inflorescence - Narrow to open racemes at branch tips.
 When fully open, flowers appear to face upward.